Municipal Office Restricted Access

 • Drop-ins will be accepted at the tax office only.
 All other visitors will be by appointment only.

-• Visitors of the Municipality are asked to use the front entrance unless ramp at rear entrance is required for accessibility.
+• Visitors of the Municipality must where a non-medical mask and are asked to use the front entrance unless ramp at rear entrance is required for accessibility.

 • The number of visitors allowed in the building at one time will be limited to ensure physical distancing requirements and gathering limits are safely met.
 Guests may be asked to wait outside or in their vehicles until it is their turn to safely enter.